 WHO SHOULD YOU SEE?

-Ankle injuries are often down played and ignored, but they can often have long lasting effects on your biomechanics and performance if managed incorrectly.
+Ankle injuries are regularly down played or ignored, but they can have long lasting effects on your function and performance if managed incorrectly.
 We often see poorly managed ankle injuries 6-12 months after the event which are still causing people pain and impacting their activity and life.

 It is extremely important to get help from a health professional when you have sprained or rolled your ankle.
 Whether it is a Podiatrist or Physiotherapist, they will assess the extent of the injury and provide you with the information required to manage the rehab or return to sport.
 Our Geelong Podiatry Team and Torquay Podiatry team are able to assess the severity of your ankle sprain and guide your management/rehab plan.
 Being foot and ankle specialists, we are able to guide you on the impact these injuries can have on your foot and ankle mechanics and ensure you don't have any long lasting effects from the injury.